8 Signs You’re Doing Well In Life

 After all, you’re human, not a robot.

-In fact, recognising that you’re inherently flawed and being patient with yourself as a result of this is part of your self-care practice.
+In fact, recognizing that you’re inherently flawed and being patient with yourself as a result of this is part of your self-care practice.

 5. You live with integrity.